MultiCancerResearch/MV-DEFEAT/README.md

 # MV-DEFEAT

-This repository provides the code for our paper "MV-DEFAT:Multi-View Deep Evidential Neural Network For Assessment Of Mammograms"
+This repository provides the code for our paper "An evidential deep learning framework for multi-view mammogram analysis"

-$\color[rgb]{1,0,0} !$ Notice, this repository is only for the reviwer purpose, we will open-source the complete working code after the manuscript acceptance.

 ### Introduction

-We proposed a multi-view deep evidential neural network approach for assessment of mammograms by aggregating multiple views of a mammogram and utilizing the Dempster-Shafer evidential learning and combination rule to handle uncertain or conflicting evidence.
+We proposed a multi-view deep evidential neural network approach for assessment of mammograms by aggregating multiple views of a mammogram, utilizing the potential of Dempster-Shafer evidential theory and combination rule to handle uncertain or conflicting evidence.

 <div align=center><img width="900" height="400" alt="MV-DEFEAT" src="images/mv_defeat.png"/></div>